ibm-cloud-docs/account/catalog-vsi-tutorial.md

 This tutorial uses [sample Terraform code](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample){: external} as part of the process to onboard a virtual server image.
 As you complete the tutorial, adapt each step to match your organization's goal.

 The tutorial includes steps for deploying a virtual server image to a target {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC).
-As a result, you will incur associated infrastructure charges.
+As a result, you incur associated infrastructure charges.
 {: note}

 ## Before you begin